White House advisers push Trump to avoid more date-specific timelines

 Trump’s 15-day “slow the spread” initiative, which ends Monday, is seen by some of his allies as a cautionary exercise exposing the pitfalls of setting expectations around specific dates, given the numbers of coronavirus cases and deaths have since become worse and not better, the people familiar with discussions inside the White House said.
 They said aides have repeatedly urged the president not to speak in terms of dates.

-Yet Trump has become so hyper concerned about a deep recession — and the toll that would take on his re-election prospects in November — these people said, that his economic and public health teams are scrambling to engineer a plan that meets his latest expectations: getting some Americans to return to work and school by Easter while curtailing the pandemic.
+Yet Trump, these people said, has become so hyper-concerned about a deep recession — and the toll that would take on his re-election prospects in November — that his economic and public health teams are scrambling to engineer a plan that meets his latest expectations: getting some Americans to return to work and school by Easter while curtailing the pandemic.

 “We are working hard on various metrics: geography, testing, hospital capacity, hot spots and cold spots,” a senior administration official said, describing the president’s April 12 benchmark as “aspirational.”
 Vice President Mike Pence also said Friday when referring to the Easter timeline that “the president expressed, really, an aspirational goal.”